 As evident, the parameters are within the pH criteria on both occasions.
-TSS was above criteria in May 2018 and December 2018; however, no discharge occurred so Karuah remains compliant with Condition L2.4 of EPL 11569.
-No results were obtained for oil and grease during the reporting period, but should discharge occur, Karuah will include this parameter.
+TSS was above criteria in May 2019; however, no discharge occurred on this occasion meaning Karuah remains compliant with Condition L2.4 of EPL 11569.
+Oil and grease were compliant during the reporting period.